Accidents happen. It’s a fact of driving. Fortunately, car insurance exists to cover a wide range of situations, including collisions.

 9. Pay Your Deductible

-Whenever your insurance company covers any expenses, you must pay a deductible.
+Whenever your insurer covers any expenses, you must pay a deductible.
 This is the amount you agree to pay any time you file a claim.
 Your deductible amount will be sent to you, but you may also find it on your proof of insurance card or policy declarations page.

 When to File a Claim